Publishing your projects in Alire

 Creating the PR via cloning.

-Instead of uploading the generated index manifest file via the github upload link, you can follow the usual procedure to submit a PR to a github repository:
+Instead of uploading the generated index manifest file via the GitHub upload link, you can follow the usual procedure to submit a PR to a GitHub repository:

 1. Fork the community index to your GitHub account.